Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 Tex-Mex is everywhere.

 Due to its location right next to the border, it is a given that El Paso is a celebrated Tex-Mex destination.
-Even though San Antonio may be nicknamed the “Tex-Mex Capital,” El Paso is a close rival of this title and the locals can attest to that.
-Mixing cultural flavors with beloved Texan dishes, El Paso has mastered the art of true Tex-Mex cuisine.
-Plus, with access to authentic Mexican cuisine, El Paso truly has an amazing flavor profile without traveling far from the border.
-From locally-owned casual eateries to cute taco shops, have access to only the best Tex-Mex when living in El Paso.
+Even though San Antonio may be nicknamed the "Tex-Mex Capital," El Paso is a close rival of this title, and the locals can attest to that.
+El Paso has mastered the art of genuine Tex-Mex cuisine by mixing cultural flavors with beloved Texan dishes.
+Plus, with access to authentic Mexican cuisine, El Paso has a fantastic flavor profile without traveling far from the border.
+From locally-owned casual eateries to cute taco shops, you have access to only the best Tex-Mex when living in El Paso.

 Check out some of these local favorite Tex-Mex restaurants in El Paso, Texas!